 National Geographic Learning offers lesson plans and instructional materials, featuring amazing content from National Geographic, for a variety of subjects.
 Their digital and curricular classroom materials can be used for Pre K – 12, as well as for ESL learning.

-This website is a great grammar tool for ESL teachers, offering a range of downloadable lessons that cover a number of English grammar topics, plus spelling and writing.
+This website is a great grammar tool for ESL teachers, offering a range of downloadable lessons that cover a number of English grammar topics, plus spelling and writing activities.
 There are also online exercises and quizzes.

 Free to download, British Council offers over 400 full ESL lesson plans for children, teenagers, and adults that cover a variety of topics and themes.
 They also provide other practical materials like short activities, poems, songs, and stories.